kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/jenkins/Jenkins_Integration_with_github.md

 **Q: How to see my container and preserved my work?**

-A: Normally you do not have to reinstall the Jenkin container/image, moreover, if you have configured a job pipeline, and maven configuration, you want to save it.
+A: Normally you do not have to reinstall the Jenkins container/image, moreover, if you have configured a job pipeline, and maven configuration, you want to save it.
 And you want to poke around the features later in a day.
 This can still save you some minutes.
 What you can do with docker image is that, you can stop it before you close the lid of your computer.
 And you can restart the docker image, your settings should be preserved provided you saved them in Jenkins UI.